 How to Consume Pickle Juice

 There are many ways to consume pickle juice, from drinking pickle juice slushies to adding it into your mac and cheese.
-Alternatively, you can choose the simple route and drink a shot of the pickle juice on its own.
+Alternatively, you can choose the simple route and drink a shot of the pickle juice on its own for cramps.